lucilejones/fullstack-knowledge-base/Back-End/ruby-gems-CLI-part-1.md

 We'll also need to turn the overall_deaths strings into numbers in order to accurately compare them.
 We can use gsub (a built-in method) to strip away the commas, and then turn it into an integer. sort_states = State.all.sor_by{|state| state.overall_deaths.gsub(/,/, '').to_i}

+# Notes from class 1/15/24

+system("clear") - reserved word, built-in method. "clear" will clear out the terminal.

+In our class API, we write a class method using self becuase we want it to not be dependent on a specific instance of the class. def self.find_films_by_year(year)

+end

+For this project, Nolan used the gems: pry, nokogiri, and open-uri And a gem json that is built into Ruby 3.

+Scraping is getting the HTML document info off a webpage.

+scraped_movies = JSON.parse(doc.text)

+To find out whether a site is scrapable: check their robots.txt file by doing https://example.com/robots.txt Or check their API or ToC (usually in the footer)

+In Ruby, to get access to the key of an object, we use bracket notation: puts "#{movie["title"]}"